Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/450-test-suites.md

 ### Flow

 When creating XLT test cases, you sometimes might want to reuse blocks of code containing more than one single action.
 Just like for modules, you can create your own class with one method that combines a sequence of several XLT actions as a flow.
-Different test cases can call this method now to reuse the flow.
-This is a concept for code structuring you can implement if needed.
+Different test cases can now call this method to reuse the flow.
+This helps structure your code and make some repetitive parts of scenarios more manageable.

 ### Validation

 #### Assertion

 JUnit provides the concept of assertions and XLT uses this concept for all validations.
-Since XLT doesn't change JUnit in any way, you can use assertions just as you're used from JUnit.
+Since XLT doesn't change JUnit in any way, you can use assertions as you would with JUnit.

 #### Pre-validation